door7302/demo-closed-loop/README.md

 root@7ed5112569d8:/opt/stackstorm# exit
 ```

-Finally you must access to the Stackstorm GUI to configure the sensor.
-Open the web page: http(s)://your-cla-server-ip
+Finally, you must access the StackStorm GUI to configure the sensor.
+Open the web page: `http(s)://your-cla-server-ip`.

-> Default credentials are st2admin/Ch@ngeMe
+> Default credentials are `st2admin/Ch@ngeMe`

-Then, click on top of the page on the "PACKS" menu and search for the `demo` pack.
-Finaly copy and paste the following json config in the input field.
-You just need to change the `YOUR-CLA-SERVER-IP` by the local ethernet IP of your ClA server:
+Then, click on the "PACKS" menu at the top of the page and search for the `demo` pack.
+Finally, copy and paste the following JSON configuration into the input field.
+You only need to replace `YOUR-CLA-SERVER-IP` with the local Ethernet IP of your CLA server:

 ```json
 {